Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 The ability of someone to recognize and understand their own moods, drives, and emotions, as well as recognize the same in others and notice how each affects them and their teammates is self-awareness.

-Our degree of self-awareness directly correlates with our ability to collaborate with others because:
+Our degree of self-awareness directly correlates to our ability to collaborate with others because:

 - We’re able to recognize our emotions and maintain a positive attitude,